 Throughout the lockdown period our view was that young people in foster care who are turning 18 should have the opportunity to remain in foster care for the time being, with foster carers receiving the same practical and financial support as previously – in the same way as many fostering services allow young people turning 18 to remain with their foster carers in a fostering arrangement until the end of the academic year.
 Young people who are due to be leaving a Staying Put, Continuing Care, When I am Ready or GEMS arrangement should also have the opportunity to stay in in this arrangement until the coronavirus crisis comes to an end if they wish.
 This can help ensure that the right support is put in place for young people whose plans for the future may have been paused, and for their foster carers (or former foster carers).

 We understand the emotional and practical impact of this on young people and foster carers, and on the capacity of foster placements, but the priority at this time is ensuring the safety and wellbeing of all members of the fostering community.
 We do not believe that now is the time to be moving young people into independent living if the usual support networks are not available and if this would not be in the best interest of the young person.

 Foster carer's finances

-The Fostering Network has had an increasing number of queries from foster carers concerned about their fostering finances during the covid-19 crisis.
+The Fostering Network, throughout the pandemic, has recieved a number of queries from foster carers concerned about their fostering finances during the covid-19 crisis.
 This includes those who are unable to foster during the outbreak and those who are facing additional costs in caring for children.